sujan66root/movie-verse/README.md

     ```

 3. Create a `.env` file in the root of the project and add your TMDB API key
+   Get a TMDP API Key from https://www.themoviedb.org/settings/api
     ```env
     TMDB_API_KEY=your_tmdb_api_key
     ```

-4. Start the development server
+5. Start the development server
     ```bash
     npm start
     ```

-5. Open `http://localhost:3000` in your browser to view the app
+6. Open `http://localhost:3000` in your browser to view the app

 ## Usage
 - Use the search bar to filter movies by title